mate-academy/layout_catalog/readme.md

   - use `:nth-child(4n)` to select every 4th element
   - use `:nth-last-child(-n + 4)` to select 4 last elements
 - cards should have fixed width and fixed distances between them
-- cards container should have fixed paddings (see 1024px example), bottom the same as top
+- cards catalog should have fixed paddings (see 1024px example), bottom the same as top
 - use semantic tags. `<header>`, `<nav>`, `<main>`
 - add class `is-active` to the first link (`Apple`) in navigation
 - remove old `data-qa` attributes